The Capacity of a Single Instance: Little's Law in Practice

 The saturation point

 Little’s Law assumes that the system is stable: the processing rate can keep up with the arrival rate.
-In the stable range, concurrency grows proportionally with throughput.
-Everything is in equilibrium.
+In the stable range, Concurrency grows proportionally with throughput.
+Everything is in perfect balance.

 Once the load exceeds capacity, this behaviour reverses.
 Using the checkout example: if more customers arrive per minute than can be served, the queue grows, and with it the waiting time – indefinitely.